osam-cologne/archlinux-proaudio/ANNOUNCEMENT.md

    guidance of [dvzrv](https://archlinux.org/people/developers/#dvzrv).
 6. Reproducible, trustworthy binary packages are fast to install and convenient to update with just pacman; not requiring unsupported AUR helper programs.
-   Also keep in mind hat a rebuild of package may be required when its shared library dependencies are updated, not only when the package itself is updated, which can only be offered by a binary repository.
+   Also keep in mind that a rebuild of package may be required when its shared library dependencies are updated, not only when the package itself is updated, which can only be offered by a binary repository.